Alpha particle driven Alfv\'enic instabilities in ITER post-disruption plasmas: Introduction

-In this paper we consider the active phase of ITER, where suprathermal alpha particles born through the fusion process in the burning plasma exist at significantly higher energies than present day experiments.
-This work aims at a scenario, where the post-thermal-quench healing of magnetic surfaces is fast enough to keep both runaway electrons and alpha particles confined.
-We show that the alpha particle distribution remains sufficiently energetic during the disruptions considered to drive TAEs in the current quench, and that the presence of these modes causes significant transport to a runaway seed population.
+We show that the alpha particle distribution remains sufficiently energetic during the disruptions considered to drive TAEs in the current quench, where the plasma temperature (hence Landau damping) has dropped significantly.
+We also show the presence of these modes to cause significant transport to a runaway seed population.
 The main reason for energetic alphas to exist in this stage of a discharge is that the alpha suprathermal collision time is long compared to the thermal quench time scale.

 The paper is structured as follows.
-In section~\ref{sec:go} we model the evolution of the main plasma parameter profiles during the disruption using GO~\cite{feher11simulation,papp13effect,vallhagen2020runaway}, which are also used to construct the magnetic equilibrium.
+In section~\ref{sec:go} we model the evolution of the main plasma parameter profiles during the disruption using GO~\cite{feher11simulation,papp13effect,vallhagen2020REs}, which are also used to construct the magnetic equilibrium.
 In section~\ref{sec:codion} we describe the calculation of the spatiotemporal evolution of the alpha distribution function using the CODION tool~\cite{embreus15numerical}, and we show that a substantial suprathermal alpha population exists in the current quench.
 In section~\ref{sec:ligka} we describe the LIGKA model~\cite{LIGKA} used to identify the Alfv\'en spectrum and mode structures.
 As evidenced by simulations carried out by the relativistic version of HAGIS~\cite{pinches04role} introduced in section~\ref{sec:HAGIS}, the presence of the alpha population drives these modes to amplitudes of up to $\delta B/ B \approx 0.1\%$.
 Finally, in section~\ref{sec:runaway} we use HAGIS to determine the transport of seed runaways in the presence of these modes, and show seed transport.